HermanusKB007/telos-docs/docs/nodes/installing-the-telos-node.md

 4. Official Testnet

 > Go to [Development Environment](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/index) for an in-depth discussion on configuring your `nodeos` setup for development and testing.

-## Configuring Nodeos for Producing and Non-producing environments
-Follow the [link](https://developers.eos.io/manuals/eos/latest/nodeos/usage/node-setups/index) for an in-depth discussion on how to configure `nodeos` (with the applicable plugins) to operate as a block producing node or non-producing node.